About the project

-The networks will also provide residents with accurate information and resources about local crime trends and safety issues, including crime prevention advice.
+The networks also provide residents with accurate information and resources about local crime trends and safety issues, including crime prevention advice.

 Who is involved?

-The networks will be made up of local residents, councils and community groups, and they will take part in a range of forums and initiatives involving Victoria Police, Neighbourhood Watch, Crime Stoppers and the Department of Justice and Community Safety.
+The networks are made up of local residents, councils and community groups, and they take part in a range of forums and initiatives involving Victoria Police, Neighbourhood Watch, Crime Stoppers and the Department of Justice and Community Safety.